rocaltair/ltrace/README.md

 [test.lua](https://github.com/rocaltair/ltrace/blob/master/test.lua)

-this is a sample of err catching dumping (use luajit)
+this is a sample of err catching dumping (use luajit or lua 5.2 or later)

 ```
 test.lua:17: attempt to perform arithmetic on global 'nondefined_var' (a nil value)